-A fiduciary must be totally loyal to their principal and keep their confidences True / False / Maybe If your interests conflict with your client's interests, you breach fiduciary duty True / False / Maybe A fiduciary must be completely transparent and honest with their principal True / False / Maybe You become a fiduciary when you sign a client and the fiduciary relationship ends when the transaction is final True / False / Maybe If a principal signs a form that says they are giving informed consent to a conflict, you no longer need to put their interests first.
-True / False / Maybe Profiting from a breach of fiduciary duty can lead to punitive damages True / False / Maybe 7.
-Consumers enjoy the same protection as clients under fiduciary duty True / False / Maybe See model answers
+1. A fiduciary must be totally loyal to their principal and keep their confidences True 2.
+If your interests conflict with your client's interests, you breach fiduciary duty True / Maybe 3.
+A fiduciary must be completely transparent and honest with their principal True 4.
+You become a fiduciary when you sign a client and the fiduciary relationship ends when the transaction is final False 5.
+If a principal signs a form that says they are giving informed consent to a conflict, you no longer need to put their interests first.
+False 6.
+Profiting from a breach of fiduciary duty can lead to punitive damages.
+True 7.
+Consumers enjoy the same protection as clients under fiduciary duty.
+False

-Fiduciary Duty and Conflict in the REBA Code
+Fiduciary Duty and Conflict in the Code